Gertrude Stein: World War II activities

 Stein was able to condemn the Japanese attack at Pearl Harbor while simultaneously maintaining the dissonant acceptance of Hitler as conqueror of Europe.
 Journalist Lanning Warren interviewed Stein in her Paris apartment in a piece published in The New York Times Magazine on May 6, 1934.
 Stein, seemingly ironically, proclaimed that Hitler merited the Nobel Peace Prize.

 The Saxon element is always destined to be dominated.
 The Germans have no gift at organizing.
 They can only obey.
 And obedience is not organization.
 Organization comes from community of will as well as community of action.
 And in America, our democracy has been based on community of will and effort....
 I say Hitler ought to have the peace prize ... because he is removing all elements of contest and struggle from Germany.
 By driving out the Jews and the democratic Left elements, he is driving out everything that conduces to activity.
 That means peace.

 Given that after the war Stein commented that the only way to ensure world peace was to teach the Germans disobedience, this 1934 Stein interview has come to be interpreted as an ironic jest made by a practiced iconoclast hoping to gain attention and provoke controversy.
 In an effort to correct popular mainstream misrepresentations of Stein's wartime activity, a dossier of articles by critics and historians has been gathered for the online journal Jacket2.

 How much of Stein's wartime activities were motivated by the real exigencies of self-preservation in a dangerous environment can only be speculated upon.
 However, her loyalty to Pétain may have gone beyond expedience.
-She had been urged to leave France by American embassy officials, friends and family when that possibility still existed, but declined to do so.
+She had been urged to leave France by US embassy officials, friends and family when that possibility still existed, but declined to do so.
 In an essay written for the Atlantic Monthly in November 1940, Stein wrote about her decision not to leave France: "it would be awfully uncomfortable and I am fussy about my food."
 Stein continued to praise Pétain after the war ended, this at a time when Pétain had been sentenced to death by a French court for treason.

 Author Djuna Barnes provided a caustic assessment of Stein's book, Wars I Have Seen: "You do not feel that she [Stein] is ever really worried about the sorrows of the people.
 Her concerns at its highest pitch is a well-fed apprehension."

-Others have argued that some of the accounts of Stein's wartime activities have amounted to a "witch hunt".
+Renate Stendhal has characterized the accusations against Stein of Nazi collaboration as a "witch hunt".